refutationalist/fieldday/README.md

 This code is AGPL3.
 I'll get to adding appropriate headers later.

-The font I'm using is (RedHat Mono)[https://github.com/RedHatOfficial/RedHatFont], which is distributed via the OFL.
+The font I'm using is [RedHat Mono](https://github.com/RedHatOfficial/RedHatFont), which is distributed via the OFL.